-Nicholas de Pencier is a Director, Producer, and Director of Photography working in documentary, performing arts, and dramatic film.
+Nicholas de Pencier is a Director, Producer, and Director of Photography working in documentary and video installation.
 He is President of Mercury Films Inc., the Toronto-based production company he shares with his partner, Jennifer Baichwal.

 Aside from his work in factual series, de Pencier’s director credits include the feature documentary Four Wings and a Prayer, about the migration of the Monarch butterfly which won the Grand Prix Pariscience, the Banff Rockie Award for best Wildlife and Natural History Program, the Jules Verne Nature Award, and was nominated for Geminis for best Science Documentary, Best Cinematography and Best Direction in addition to an Emmy nomination for the PBS NOVA version (called The Incredible Journey of the Butterfly).
 In 2004 de Pencier was nominated for a Gemini for Best Direction for his performance film Streetcar, while the film’s lead, Peter Chin, won for Best Performance.
 His 2016 feature documentary Black Code about internet censorship and surveillance around the world which he directed, produced and shot, premiered at TIFF and was released theatrically in Canada in 2017.

-De Pencier’s video art installations include Watermark Cubed at Nuit Blanche cube at the corner of Bay and Richmond Streets in Toronto, Music Inspired by the Group of Seven with the Rheostatics in Walker Court at the Art Gallery of Ontario, and Ice Forms, an installation as part of the Lawren Harris Exhibition at the AGO in the summer of 2016, which was reprised in 2018 at the Art Gallery of Hamilton: all collaborations with Jennifer Baichwal.
+De Pencier’s video art installations include Watermark Cubed at Nuit Blanche cube at the corner of Bay and Richmond Streets in Toronto, Music Inspired by the Group of Seven with the Rheostatics in Walker Court at the Art Gallery of Ontario, and Ice Forms, an installation as part of the Lawren Harris Exhibition at the AGO in the summer of 2016, which was reprised in 2018 at the Art Gallery of Hamilton, as well as Ancient Forest Alliance which played at Nuit Blanche at the AGO in 2018 and the Silesian Museum in Katowice, Poland: all collaborations with Jennifer Baichwal.

 With Baichwal, he is the co-director and DOP of Long Time Running, a feature documentary on the Tragically Hip’s iconic Man Machine Poem tour from the summer of 2016, which premiered as a gala presentation at TIFF 2017, was subsequently released by Elevation Pictures, and broadcast by Bell and Netflix.